-OpenAM relies on policies to reach authorization decisions, such as whether to grant or to deny access to a resource.
-OpenAM acts as the policy decision point (PDP), whereas OpenAM policy agents act as policy enforcement points (PEP).
-In other words, a policy agent or other PEP takes responsibility only for enforcing a policy decision rendered by OpenAM.
-When you configured applications and their policies in OpenAM, you used OpenAM as a policy administration point (PAP).
+When you configure policy sets to protect resources, AM acts as the policy decision point (PDP), whereas AM web and Java agents act as policy enforcement points (PEP).
+In other words, an agent or other PEP takes responsibility only for enforcing a policy decision rendered by AM.
+When you configured applications and their policies in AM, you used AM as a policy administration point (PAP).

-Concretely speaking, when a PEP requests a policy decision from OpenAM it specifies the target resource(s), the policy set (default: iPlanetAMWebAgentService), and information about the subject and the environment.
-OpenAM as the PDP retrieves policies within the specified policy set that apply to the target resource(s).
-OpenAM then evaluates those policies to make a decision based on the conditions matching those of the subject and environment.
+Concretely speaking, when a PEP requests a policy decision from AM it specifies the target resource(s), the policy set (default: iPlanetAMWebAgentService), and information about the subject and the environment.
+AM as the PDP retrieves policies within the specified policy set that apply to the target resource(s).
+AM then evaluates those policies to make a decision based on the conditions matching those of the subject and environment.
 When multiple policies apply for a particular resource, the default logic for combining decisions is that the first evaluation resulting in a decision to deny access takes precedence over all other evaluations.
-OpenAM only allows access if all applicable policies evaluate to a decision to allow access.
+AM only allows access if all applicable policies evaluate to a decision to allow access.

-OpenAM communicates the policy decision to the PEP.
+AM communicates the policy decision to the PEP.
 The concrete decision, applying policy for a subject under the specified conditions, is called an entitlement.